What is the average survey response rate?

 A common mistake is sending the same survey to different audiences and expecting the same response rate.

 When you’re aiming at a B2C audience, you can expect a response rate that’s 12% lower than a B2B audience.
 Creating an internal survey will have a 20% higher response rate compared to an external survey.

 5. Survey Incentives

 People don’t like to do stuff for free anymore.
 They need some motivation or incentive to get them going.
 Studies have shown that having an incentive can increase your response with 10 to 15% depending on the quality and attractiveness of the incentive to your target audience.

 The consensus amongst many research experts is that ‘useful, relevant information’ is the most effective form of incentive to business audiences.
 For example, the information they provide you will help you improve certain aspects of your products or services – in turn resulting in a better experience for your customers.

 It’s better to focus on informing respondents about the intrinsic rewards of completing a survey as respondents will understand that it’s in their best interest to answer the survey questions as honestly and completely as possible.

 You might also decide to offer extrinsic rewards, such as coupons, discounts, and other deals, to customers who take the time to respond to your survey.
+Coupon promotion is a time-tested strategy when it comes to getting survey results.
 Needless to say, this might make some customers more likely to complete the survey, the downside to providing extrinsic rewards is that some individuals might complete the survey just to receive their reward.